 As my sophomore year started, I was introduced to a new ensemble of on air opportunities.
 First, I was approached by Toledo Athletics and asked if I was interested in taking a part time public address announcer position for UT basketball.
 Calling games as a PA have been some of my most wonderful games to date, and I hope to continue to be in a more involved and active role.
 Also, I was asked by ESPN to further my role in play by play in the Toledo area, and I expanded to calling volleyball and swimming and diving.
 Finally, I accepted a position as a freelance play by play for Buckeye Cable Sports Network, calling high school and college events on a weekly basis.

-This summer took me to Pierre, South Dakota, where I served as the play by play broadcaster for the Pierre Trappers of the Expedition League.
-This was a wonderful for me to assume a leadership role in a broadcasting position, while also gaining additional experience in the field.
+Last summer took me to Pierre, South Dakota, where I served as the play by play broadcaster for the Pierre Trappers of the Expedition League.
+This was a wonderful opportunity for me to assume a leadership role in a broadcasting position, while also gaining additional experience in the field.
 The season included calling 64 games over a 75 day span, many of which you can find under my game highlights page.
 I am forever grateful to the Trappers for allowing me the honor to call professional summer league baseball.

 The past eight years have been incredibly wonderful, and a great experience in both on air broadcasting and multimedia journalism.
 As I continue my career in the broadcasting field, I am grateful for the opposites I have been given, and look forward for the other experiences that are to come.